Dear Home-Ec 101,

 Turn yourself in, Dr. Michael Baden‘s on the case now, I hear.
 I’ll answer the question anyway, though; I hear we have quite the following in prisons all across the nation.

-Most everyone knows the old peroxide trick to get rid of blood stains.
-But some people don’t happen to have it on hand, and some fabrics might be ruined by it.
-My mother always swore by using contact solution (saline) on a blood stain, if you can catch it right away.
+Most everyone knows the old peroxide trick to get rid of bloodstains.
+But some people don’t happen to have it on hand.
+My mother always swore by using contact solution (saline) on a bloodstain, if you can catch it right away.

 Good luck on that whole “avoiding jail” thing!